sourcegraph/deploy-sourcegraph-aws/terraform/ec2/README.md

 # Deploying to a single EC2 instance

+## Usage

-See the [Terraform README](../README.md) for Terraform configuration and usage.
+Clone this repo, then follow the instructions in the  [Terraform README](../README.md) which covers configuration and usage for the EC2 and other Terraform plans.